-Facebook : Tech firms should be made liable for 'fake news' on sites -UK lawmakers | 4-Traders
+Facebook : Tech firms should be made liable for 'fake news' on sites - UK lawmakers | 4-Traders

 Facebook has increasingly become a focus of the media committee's inquiry into "fake news" after the data of 87 million users was improperly accessed by British-headquartered consultancy Cambridge Analytica.

+Facebook executives said on Wednesday its profit margins would plummet for several years due to the cost of improving privacy safeguards and slowing usage in its top advertising markets.
+The news wiped over $120 billion off the company's share price.

-The cost of higher privacy standards will hit Facebook's profit margins for several years, the firm said on Wednesday, wiping over $120 billion off its share price, and the company is coming under concerted regulatory scrutiny in Britain, the United States and the European Union.
+At the same time, the company is coming under concerted regulatory scrutiny in Britain, the United States and the European Union.

-"Companies like Facebook made it easy for developers to scrape user data and to deploy it in other campaigns without their knowledge or consent," Damian Collins, chair of the Digital, Culture, Media and Sport Committee, said in a statement.
+"Companies like Facebook made it easy for developers to scrape user data and to deploy it in other campaigns without their knowledge or consent," Damian Collins, chair of the Digital, Culture, Media and Sport Committee, said in a statement officially released on Sunday.

 "They must be made responsible, and liable, for the way in which harmful and misleading content is shared on their sites."

-The committee's interim report and Collins's comments were embargoed until July 29.
-Other news organisations broke the embargo after a copy of the report was published online by Dominic Cummings, who ran the officially designated Vote Leave campaign in the EU referendum.
+The report was first published online late on Friday by Dominic Cummings, who ran the officially designated Vote Leave campaign in the EU referendum.

 The standards of accuracy and impartiality which tech companies are held to could be based on regulator Ofcom's rules for television and radio, the lawmakers said.